Hydepwns/zmin/docs/getting-started.md

 - Read the [Usage Guide](usage.md) for advanced features
 - Check the [Performance Guide](performance.md) for optimization tips
-- See the [API Reference](api-reference.yaml) for library documentation
+- Try the [Interactive API Docs](https://hydepwns.github.io/zmin/) for live examples
 - Learn about the [Architecture](performance.md#technical-implementation) for technical details

 ## Getting Help